US, Japan warn North Korea playing for time as talks press on

+- The US and four of its allies are meeting in Vancouver to discuss North Korea policy

+- "It's not the time to ease pressure towards North Korea," Japan's foreign minister said

-(CNN)South Korea pressed ahead with talks to include its northern neighbor in next month's Winter Olympics Wednesday, but Seoul's allies are voicing concern Pyongyang may be using the talks to buy time to pursue its weapons program.
+Seoul, South Korea (CNN)South Korea pressed ahead with talks to include its northern neighbor in next month's Winter Olympics Wednesday, but Seoul's allies are voicing concern Pyongyang may be using the talks to buy time to pursue its weapons program.

-The US military has moved more firepower to the region and its top diplomat, Secretary of State Rex Tillerson, warned of complacency, while his Japanese counterpart called on the international community to be clear-eyed about North Korea's motivations for participating in the talks, which have been hailed by some as the most significant thaw in ties in years.
+The US military has moved more firepower to the region and Secretary of State Rex Tillerson warned of complacency at a Tuesday summit in Vancouver where the top diplomats from the United States, Japan, Canada and the United Kingdom were in town to discuss North Korea.

+Japanese Foreign Minister Taro Kono called on the international community to be clear-eyed about North Korea's motivations for participating in the talks, which have been hailed by some as the most significant thaw in ties in years.

-"I believe that North Korea wants to buy some time to continue their nuclear and missile programs," Japanese Foreign Minister Taro Kono said at a meeting with his US, South Korean, British and Canadian counterparts in Vancouver, where the five are discussing how to handle the North Korea crisis.
+"I believe that North Korea wants to buy some time to continue their nuclear and missile programs," Kono said at the meeting.

 "It's not the time to ease pressure towards North Korea," he said.

-Officials from both sides of the Korean Peninsula are meeting for a third round of talks at the demilitarized zone that divides North and South Korea, likely to finalize proposals regarding how exactly Pyongyang will participate in the Winter Games next month at Pyeongchang ahead of a meeting with the International Olympic Committee on Friday.
+Officials from both sides of the Korean Peninsula met Wednesday for a third round of talks to discuss North Korea's participation in the Pyeongchang Winter Games next month.
+The International Olympic Committee is expected to discuss the proposals on Friday.

-North Korea is planning to send a 140-person orchestra to the Games along with a high-level delegation that will include athletes, a cheering squad, an art troupe, a visitors' group, a taekwondo demonstration team and a press corps.
+North Korea is planning to send a 140-person orchestra to the Games along with a high-level delegation that will include athletes, a 230-person cheering squad, an art troupe, a visitors' group, a taekwondo demonstration team and a press corps.

 Two North Korean skaters have qualified for the Games (though it's unclear if they'll be allowed to compete) and the two sides have discussed fielding a joint women's ice hockey team.

-Observers initially praised the benefits that come with face-to-face talks, however, there now appears to be a growing concern among Seoul's allies and partners that North Korea might be playing them for time.
+There's been a growing hope that face-to-face talks could signal the beginning of a broader de-escalation of the nuclear crisis, but there now appears to be a concern among Seoul's allies and partners that North Korea might be playing them for time.

+John Park, the director of the Korea Working Group at the Harvard Kennedy School, said viewing the talks as that type of breakthrough is akin to a false positive.

+"Both Koreas are primarily utilizing the talks for a limited objective -- arranging the participation of a North Korean delegation in the Pyeongchang Winter Olympics," Park said.

-Opponents of South Korean President Moon Jae-in's current willingness to bring North Koreans to the Games worry that Seoul is giving the North Koreans a chance to show off their best and brightest on a world stage without making any concessions or even discussing the issue that concerns the international community the most: its nuclear weapons program.
+Opponents of South Korean President Moon Jae-in's current willingness to host North Koreans at the Games worry Seoul is giving Pyongyang a chance to show off their best and brightest on a world stage without making any concessions or even discussing the issue that concerns the international community the most: its nuclear weapons program.

-Tillerson said at the Vancouver summit he said the current campaign to pressure the Kim Jong Un regime into giving up its nuclear aspirations would continue "until North Korea takes decisive steps to denuclearize."
+At the summit across the Pacific Ocean in Vancouver, Tillerson said he said the current campaign to pressure the Kim Jong Un regime into giving up its nuclear aspirations would continue "until North Korea takes decisive steps to denuclearize."

 "This is a strategy that has and will require patience, but, thanks to your support, the regime is already facing costs it is having difficulty bearing," he said.

-In Vancouver, South Korea's Foreign Minister Kang Kyung-wha said the talks were a "significant step" but acknowledged the serious challenges ahead: "Despite these overtures to improve relations with the South, North Korea has yet to show any intention to fulfill its international obligations regarding denuclearization."
+South Korea's Foreign Minister Kang Kyung-wha said the talks were a "significant step" but acknowledged the serious challenges ahead: "Despite these overtures to improve relations with the South, North Korea has yet to show any intention to fulfill its international obligations regarding denuclearization."

+Many security analysts are expecting North Korea to resume its nuclear weapons development activities after the games, according to Park of Harvard University.

 'Spasm of a lunatic'